brainfair/awesome-flux-infra/README.md

 # Flux2 Infra repository

-This repository contains infrastructure applications and addons installed inside Kubernetes.
+This repository contains infrastructure applications and addons that can be installed inside Kubernetes with a FluxCD.

 # Table of Contents